The 4th Annual SCS Conference HAS BEEN POSTPONED to 2021 due to coronavirus pandemic

 Providence, RI, has an airport (PVD) that has direct flights from several cities, including Chicago.
 It is also only one hour by car from Boston, Massachusetts and Boston’s Logan International Airport.
 There are many Amtrak trains daily that stop at Providence and at cities along the Northeast Corridor, including Washington, DC, Baltimore, Philadelphia, Newark, New York, New Haven, and Boston.

 Dorms will be available to conference attendees at the rate of $40 per night.
 Blocks of rooms at a special conference rate will be available at several local hotels.
-When the Registration Page opens on March 15, an e-mail will be sent to all SCS members and SCS Scholar Associates with links to the Registration Page (where one can also reserve dorm rooms) and contact information for the conference hotels.
+When the Registration Page opens in 2021, an e-mail will be sent to all SCS members and SCS Scholar Associates with links to the Registration Page (where one can also reserve dorm rooms) and contact information for the conference hotels.

 Registration and Registration Fee